 Catching The Zadar To Krka National Park Bus

 The bus is the cheapest option for traveling between Zadar and Krka National Pars.
 It’s around 10 euro per person.
 You go to the bus station in Zadar where several buses leave for Krka each day.
 The ride to Krka National Park takes an hour and a half.
 Obviously, when going back, reverse the information!
 The bus departs Zadar and will drop you off at Skradin.
 From there, the Krka National Park ferry brings you to the park entrance.

 Krka Tours From Zadar

-    On this Zadar to Krka tour, you’ll be transported in a modern minibus, making a stop in stunning Sibenik before exploring the national park.
-You’ll finish the day with some wine tasting before you head back from Krka to Zadar.
+On this Zadar to Krka tour, you’ll be transported in a modern minibus, stopping in stunning Sibenik before exploring the national park.
+You will finish the day with a wine tasting before heading back from Krka to Zadar.
 Taking a Zadar to Krka National Park tour takes all the stress out of traveling.

 - How To Get From Split To Dubrovnik

 - How To Get From Split To Krka National Park